Fortress of St. Elizabeth: History

 The complete cancellation of the status of the fortress took place on 15 March 1805.
 The fortress garrison was disbanded, but the barracks housed a battalion (three companies) for many years.
 The outline of the fortress became the coat of arms of the city.

-On 26 January 1837, Georgi Emmanuel, a participant in the War of 1812, a famous commander of Serbian origin, was buried 3 kilometers from the fortress (today Sanatorny Lane).
+On 26 January 1837, Georgi Emmanuel, a participant in the War of 1812 and a famous commander of Serbian origin, was buried 3 kilometers from the fortress (today Sanatorny Lane).
 On 17 September 1842, Russian Emperor Nicholas I arrived at the fortress for a military parade, in 1874 Alexander II, and in 1888 Alexander III.
 On 24 January 1917, Princess Helen of Serbia visited the fortress.
-Her Royal Highness was elected the head of the Yelisavetgrad Committee for the Care of Serbian Refugees, more than 1,000 of them lived in the city at that time.
+Her Royal Highness was elected the head of the Yelisavetgrad Committee for the Care of Serbian Refugees, as more than 1,000 of them lived in the city at that time.

-During the Ukrainian–Soviet War, the Bolsheviks created a prison here for political opponents, primarily for the otamans of the Ukrainian People's Republic and Kholodny Yar Republic (Yuriy Gorlis-Gorsky was imprisoned here in 1922).
+During the Ukrainian–Soviet War, the Bolsheviks created a prison here for political opponents, primarily for the ottomans of the Ukrainian People's Republic and Kholodny Yar Republic (Yuriy Gorlis-Gorsky was imprisoned here in 1922).
 On 24 September 1922, after a speech at a meeting of local communists in which he called for the Red Terror, Mikhail Frunze visited the fortress.

-During the Holodomor of 1932–1933 and Great Purge, employees of OGPU and NKVD secretly buried here those killed and tortured, burying their corpses in mass graves.
+During the Holodomor of 1932–1933 and Great Purge, employees of OGPU and NKVD secretly transported those killed and tortured to the fortress grounds, burying their corpses in mass graves.
 During the years of stagnation, dissidents from all over the Kirovograd oblast were tortured here in the local hospital.